-Going to the hospital (especially for a Cesarean Section) can be a scary and intimidating bump in your road towards parenthood.
+Going to the hospital (especially for a Cesarean Section) can be a scary and intimidating bump in the road toward parenthood for expectant parents.
 Putting the right things in your hospital bag can prepare you for a wonderful stay that finds you prepared but not overwhelmed with stuff.

 Of course, this is for people who have a planned cesarean section, but it’s important to remember that, on average, 33% of moms have a c-section, so this is just good info for all moms to briefly run through as they approach their due date.

 How do I know all this?
 I’ve been an L&D nurse since 2001 and I have been an RN since 1998 #dinosaur.
-So, I really understand what you’ll want and won’t end up with a bag of stuff you have to paw through in order to find what you really need.
+So, I really understand what you’ll want so you don’t end up with a bag of stuff you have to paw through in order to find what you really need.

 Come with me for your pregnancy journey: